Pranav-MSK/CGPACalculator/README.md

 ├── package.json         # Project dependencies & npm scripts
 └── vite.config.js       # Vite bundler configuration
 ```

+## ⚠️ Disclaimer

+> This application is an independent, open-source educational tool built for personal academic planning and credit estimation.

+> * **Not an Official University Application:** This tool is not affiliated with, endorsed by, or officially connected to the **University of Madras**.
+> * **Informational Purpose Only:** While calculations strictly follow the University of Madras UG 10-point grading guidelines, generated SGPAs, CGPAs, and percentage equivalents are estimates.
+Official academic records, transcripts, and mark sheets issued by the university remain the sole definitive source for official academic standing.

 ## 👤 Author
 - Pranav M S Krishnan